 Prepare, deepen, transform

-Classical Christian education is an educational category which establishes a biblical worldview (called Paideia) by incorporating ancient methods of student development.
-It includes the cultivation of the 7 Christian Virtues, training student reasoning through the Trivium (Grammar, Logic, and Rhetoric), and interacting with the historical Great Books.
+Classical Christian education (CCE) is a time-tested educational system which establishes a biblical worldview (called Paideia), incorporates methods based on natural phases of student development, cultivates the 7 Christian Virtues, trains student reasoning through the Trivium (Grammar, Logic, and Rhetoric), and interacts with the historical Great Books.

 Tens of thousands of parents are embracing classical Christian K-12 schools because they can see the difference.
 Parents who want their children to flourish in life, not just get by.
 And they want this for their children’s whole life, not just for college.
 This is a gift you can give your child in the Christian paideia.